tekknolagi/tekknolagi.github.com/_posts/2025-07-25-linear-scan.md

 later papers, which handle register constraints more naturally.

-We'll call this new function `handle_caller_saved_regs` after register allocation but before SSA resolution (TODO: why?)
+We'll call this new function `handle_caller_saved_regs` after register allocation but before SSA resolution.
+We do it after register allocation so we know where each virtual register goes but before resolution so we can still inspect the virtual register operands.

 Its goal is to do a couple of things: